-It is very convenient for the professionals to be approaching you through cold calling or at a medical event, but these companies are clearly looking for business.
+It is very convenient to be approaching through cold calling or at a medical event, but these companies are clearly looking for business.
 Like selecting a restaurant during your holiday, it often pays to follow the crowd – that restaurant is probably empty for a reason.

-Both are organisations that offer voluntary membership to advisors, enforce professional standards and will also allow you to search for an advisor member in your area.
+Both are organizations that offer voluntary membership to advisors, enforce professional standards and will also allow you to search for an advisor member in your area.

 Foolish youthful mistakes (as his statement seems to imply) should usually be forgiven and forgotten.
 But this wasn’t a stolen car, or boozy bad behaviour.

-This respected property advisor was a qualified doctor, who allegedly assaulted 60 patients, was suspended by the medical board and sentenced to 9 months suspended sentence, then sentenced to 3 months jail in 1999 and deregistered by the medical board.
+This respected property advisor was a qualified doctor, who allegedly sexually assaulted 60 patients.
+He was suspended by the medical board and sentenced to 9 months suspended sentence, then sentenced to 3 months jail in 1999 and deregistered by the medical board.

-Multiple articles outline the shocking abuse of trust in the Australian and the Age (available from the National Library of Australia with a free library card, articles copyrighted).
+Multiple articles outline the shocking abuse of trust in the Australian and the Age (available from the National Library of Australia with a free library card, articles copyrighted so I cannot link).

 This crime, not performed within the financial services industry, is not considered by the ASIC to be relevant to his position of trust and power over many families retirement savings.
 I disagree.